The average company in the United States spends about $4,000 to hire a new employee. The hiring process often takes up to 52 days.

 - Great advanced learning tools – FAQs, forums, webinars, how-to guides, and even podcasts are all part of Trainual’s learning resources

-- Great customization.
+- Great customization options.
 Changing the default names of Subjects, Topics, Curriculums, etc. will be extremely helpful for industry-specific documents.
 This helps it feel like the software was built for you, not that you’re MacGuyver-ing something against its original purpose

-- Ability to designate content to specific Roles or Teams – great for keeping users focused on exactly what they need to read, and not feel overwhelmed
+- Designate content to specific Roles or Teams – great for keeping users focused on exactly what they need to read, and not feel overwhelmed

 - Reporting and Average Time To Complete metrics are very helpful for assessing the biggest time sinks during the learning process